How To Practice Self-Compassion & Nurture Yourself (PDF)

 3. Write Yourself A Self-compassion Letter.

-Next, picture an imaginary friend who is aware of your strengths and weaknesses, and who loves you unconditionally.
-Write a letter to yourself from that friend, emphasizing his loving acceptance of you.
+2. Imagine Your Unconditional Friend: Imagine a friend who knows your strengths and weaknesses, someone who loves you unconditionally.
+Now, write a heartfelt letter to yourself from the perspective of this friend, emphasizing their unwavering, loving acceptance of you.

-Another way to do this is to recall a painful situation, like a breakup with a friend or a lover, the loss of a job, or criticism at work.
+Another way to do this is to recall a painful situation, like a difficult breakup, an opportunity loss, or criticism at work.

-then write a self-compassion letter to yourself describing the situation exactly as it happened, without blaming anyone, including yourself.
-This will calm down your frazzled mind.
+Write a self-compassion letter to yourself, describing the situation exactly as it happened, without placing blame on anyone, including yourself.
+Doing this can help calm your mind.

 Dear [Your Name],